With support from the European Union,

 New small Tour Operators:

-For trekking and horse trekking in and around the beautiful village of Bachor see
+For trekking and horse trekking in and around the most beautiful villages of the Pamirs see

 For an attractive and rather different approach to tour organising, see Matthieu Paley's new website: